£119 Find Cheap Flights from Middle East to England

 • What are the most popular destinations in England?

-Based on KAYAK flight searches, the most popular destination is London (94% of total searches to England).
-The next most popular destinations are Manchester (4%) and Edinburgh (1%).
-Searches for flights to Birmingham (1%), to Leeds (0%), and to Liverpool (0%) are also popular.
+Based on KAYAK flight searches, the most popular destination is London (95% of total searches to England).
+The next most popular destinations are Manchester (3%) and Birmingham (1%).
+Searches for flights to Edinburgh (1%) and to Newcastle upon Tyne (0%) are also popular.

 Reviews of the top 5 airlines flying from Middle East to England